New York Roads - NY 7 - E. of Sidney

 This once stood at the end of Schoharie CR 8 (Caverns Rd.), exiting Howe's Cave, but has been replaced!
 The 7 shield looks more like the silhouette of the eagle on the Albanian flag than that of the New York State emblem.
 Courtesy Doug Kerr.

-Non-reflective shields eastbound underneath Schenectady and east of Rotterdam.
+Non-reflective shields eastbound south of Schenectady and east of Rotterdam.
 Yes, westbound is just a bear right, because NY 7 EB is heading southeast and NY 146 WB is heading just about due south.

 Unusually old shields are all over the place at I-87 Exit 6, but there's only one assembly with old I-87 shields, and it's eastbound (which is where all of these photos were taken).
 The other old shields are all NY 2 shields, which for some reason are all worn in the digits while the NY 7 shields, which look every bit as old, are relatively untouched.
 Before the freeway bypass to the north that requires the brief use of I-87, NY 7 originally followed NY 2 through Troy before turning on 15th St. back to its current alignment.